 In future work, we would like to present this data in greater detail, for example by using box and whiskers plots to present the range of delays and by providing ways to drill into the data and explore the causes of delays.

-The chart below shows only sources with 50 or more articles posted on ProMEDmail.
+The chart below illustrates only sources with 50 or more articles posted on ProMEDmail.